Holzen Abbey: Present Day

-The Congregation of St. Joseph of Ursberg was founded by Dominikus Ringeisen in 1897 with the apostolate of caring for people with disabilities.
-The Treuberg family sold the monastery buildings to the St. Josef Congregation of Ursberg via a middleman in 1927.
-They turned it into a facility for people with disabilities, offering living and working opportunities.
+In 1897, Dominikus Ringeisen founded the Congregation of St. Joseph of Ursberg, focusing on caring for people with disabilities.
+In 1927, the Treuberg family sold the monastery buildings to the St. Josef Congregation of Ursberg, which transformed the abbey into a facility offering living and working opportunities for people with disabilities.

 As of 2022 there are seventy-two sisters working at four sites.
 In 1996 the congregation established the "Dominikus-Ringeisen-Werk" as an independent church foundation under public law and transferred ownership of the abbey to DRW.
 In 2008 Kloster Holzen GmbH was founded.
 The convent has been redeveloped as a hotel and conference center.

 It also hosts a pilgrim building, providing accommodations at reduced price.
 One of the routes for the Way of St. James runs directly past the Hotel Kloster Holzen; the Romantic Road is not far.

 There is also a daycare centre for the elderly on site.
 The results of their creativity and skill can be seen at the Hotel Kloster Holzen and be purchased at the Kloster Holzen shop.